cdpadilla42/chrisdpadilla.com/_posts/acnmp.md

 - Intuitive interface of storing different types of data (text, images, and preferences)
 - A way to referencing other documents
-- Flexible UI for hidding any uneccesary fields when inputing game assets
+- Flexible UI for hiding any uneccesary fields when inputing game assets
 - Ways of easily updating the schema as features were added without invalidating older documents

 # The Tech Stack